-- Currently, the Pantet is my main gig.
+- In Vermont, the Pantet is my main gig.
 Bill Heminway, Heimo Wallner on trumpets; Terry Simpkins on drums; Deborah Felmeth on piano and vocals; Ron Rost on keyboards; Steve Budington on guitar; Jeremy Harlos on bass; and me on guitar and bass.
 It's a free improvisation ensemble, though we play structured pieces from time to time.

 - A few years ago, I played in the Untitled Funk Orchestra, featuring Jeremy Harlos (bass), Justin Perdue (guitar), Ron Rost (keys), Terry Simpkins (drums), Bill Heminway (trumpet), Heimo Wallner (trumpet), and me on guitar.
 We played soul jazz in the vein of 1970s Grant Green, but try our best to update that idiom, including some radically re-worked versions of "My Sharona" by the Knack, "Love Will Tear Us Apart" by Joy Division, etc. (These abominations are mostly my doing...)

 - I led a short-lived group called Kareem Khalifa's Pantet, featuring Mark Christensen (Chapman stick), Deborah Felmeth (piano, vocals), Kane Mathis (oud, drums), Ron Rost (keys), Heimo Wallner (trumpet), and me on guitar.
 We played a mix of my compositions, some well-chosen covers by other bandmates, and a fair dose of spontaneous improvisations.